 Singapore

 Summary

-Singapore has outlined detailed sector-specific policies and measures targeting power, industry, transport, building and waste, but its Strategy does not provide details on the mitigation potential of those measures, outline an emissions pathway to net zero, nor provide any detail on the extent to which CCUS will be used to achieve the target.
-The Strategy outlines its support for measures taken to address emissions from international aviation and shipping, though it is unclear if these are also included in its target.
-Review processes for specific sectoral and cross-sectoral measures have been established, but not one for the target overall.
+Singapore has outlined detailed sector-specific policies and measures targeting power, industry, transport, building and waste, but its Strategy misses to provide details on the mitigation potential of those measures, outline an emissions pathway to net zero, nor provide any detail on the extent to which carbon capture, utilisation and storage (CCUS) will be used to achieve the target.
+The Strategy outlines its support for measures taken to address emissions from international aviation and shipping, though these sectors are not specifically included in its target.
+No review processes have been established for Singapore’s long-term target.

+Singapore